melodymassis/D3/Social_Analytics/README.md

 Notes:

-American Fact Finder data by State shows employment rate, adults ages 24-44 BRFSS question - Adult having more than two drinks per day?
+American Fact Finder data by State shows employment rate, adults ages 24-44 BRFSS Data: Adults who have more than two drinks per day

 - Employment rate vs. heavy drinking rate has a correlation of 0.52
 - The higher the employment rate by state, the higher the percentage of the population that consumes more than 2 drinks per day
 - Highest heavy drinking rate found in DC, along with the highest employment rate, followed by Vermont.